Documentation Guidelines

-- Sound like a knowledgeable friend who understands what the customer need.
+- Sound like a knowledgeable friend who understands the customer's needs.

 - Use short sentences.
 Try to use fewer than 26 words per sentence.

 - Write in plain English.
-Use a simple words.
+Use simple words.
 For example, don't use words like

 commencewhen you mean